tymyrddin/red-app/source/docs/pal/xss.md

 ![Reflected XSS](../../_static/images/reflected-enc2.png)

+## Practitioner

-## DOM XSS in document.write sink using source location.search inside a select element
+### DOM XSS in document.write sink using source location.search inside a select element

-## DOM XSS in AngularJS expression with angle brackets and double quotes HTML-encoded
+### DOM XSS in AngularJS expression with angle brackets and double quotes HTML-encoded

-## Reflected DOM XSS
+### Reflected DOM XSS

-## Stored DOM XSS
+### Stored DOM XSS

-## Exploiting cross-site scripting to steal cookies
+### Exploiting cross-site scripting to steal cookies

-## Exploiting cross-site scripting to capture passwords
+### Exploiting cross-site scripting to capture passwords

-## Exploiting XSS to perform CSRF
+### Exploiting XSS to perform CSRF

-## Reflected XSS into HTML context with most tags and attributes blocked
+### Reflected XSS into HTML context with most tags and attributes blocked

-## Reflected XSS into HTML context with all tags blocked except custom ones
+### Reflected XSS into HTML context with all tags blocked except custom ones

-## Reflected XSS with some SVG markup allowed
+### Reflected XSS with some SVG markup allowed

-## Reflected XSS in canonical link tag
+### Reflected XSS in canonical link tag

-## Reflected XSS into a JavaScript string with single quote and backslash escaped
+### Reflected XSS into a JavaScript string with single quote and backslash escaped

-## Reflected XSS into a JavaScript string with angle brackets and double quotes HTML-encoded and single quotes escaped
+### Reflected XSS into a JavaScript string with angle brackets and double quotes HTML-encoded and single quotes escaped

-## Stored XSS into onclick event with angle brackets and double quotes HTML-encoded and single quotes and backslash escaped
+### Stored XSS into onclick event with angle brackets and double quotes HTML-encoded and single quotes and backslash escaped

-## Reflected XSS into a template literal with angle brackets, single, double quotes, backslash and backticks Unicode-escaped
+### Reflected XSS into a template literal with angle brackets, single, double quotes, backslash and backticks Unicode-escaped

+## Expert

-## Reflected XSS with event handlers and href attributes blocked
+### Reflected XSS with event handlers and href attributes blocked

-## Reflected XSS in a JavaScript URL with some characters blocked
+### Reflected XSS in a JavaScript URL with some characters blocked

-## Reflected XSS with AngularJS sandbox escape without strings
+### Reflected XSS with AngularJS sandbox escape without strings

-## Reflected XSS with AngularJS sandbox escape and CSP
+### Reflected XSS with AngularJS sandbox escape and CSP

-## Reflected XSS protected by very strict CSP, with dangling markup attack
+### Reflected XSS protected by very strict CSP, with dangling markup attack

-## Reflected XSS protected by CSP, with CSP bypass
+### Reflected XSS protected by CSP, with CSP bypass